 Williams have not scored at the Abu Dhabi Grand Prix since 2017, when Felipe Massa finished tenth on his last appearance with the team.

 2012 is the only year aside from 2014 in which both Williams drivers have finished in the points at the Abu Dhabi Grand Prix.
-In 2021, the team recorded their first double retirement at the track, while Nicholas Latifi also failed to finish in 2021.
-Valtteri Bottas’ retirement here in 2016, on his final race appearance with Williams, is the only other time the team have recorded a DNF at the circuit.
+In 2021, Williams recorded their first double retirement at the track, while Nicholas Latifi, on his final appearance, also failed to finish in 2022.
+Valtteri Bottas’ retirement here in 2016, on his final race appearance with Williams, is the only other time that the team has recorded a DNF at the circuit.

 The team’s best qualifying performance here is third, which both Pastor Maldonado and Valtteri Bottas achieved in 2012 and 2014 respectively.

 Williams recorded a double Q1 exit for the fifth season in succession at the 2022 Abu Dhabi Grand Prix.
 Qualifying 14th for the 2023 Abu Dhabi Grand Prix, Alex Albon became the first Williams driver to make it out of Q1 at the track since 2017.
 Rubens Barrichello, who failed to set a time in qualifying in 2011, was the only Williams driver who had been eliminated in Q1 before 2018.

 WINS: 0, POLES: 0, PODIUMS: 0 | 2023 ABU DHABI GRAND PRIX RESULT: TSUNODA 8th, RICCIARDO 11th